-Though you can file a personal injury claim for injuries sustained as a result of the intentional act of another personal, most personal injury claims are litigated under a legal theory of negligence or carelessness.
-To successfully recover damages under a theory of negligence, an injured party must show that:
+Though you can file a claim for personal injuries sustained as a result of the intentional act of another person, most personal injury claims are litigated under a legal theory of negligence or carelessness.
+To successfully recover damages under a theory of negligence, an injured party must show:

-- The failure to act reasonably caused the injury
+- The failure to act reasonably caused the injury; and

 The Standard of Care

 The law of negligence assumes that every person has a duty, in all conduct in their daily lives, to act as a reasonable person would.
-When driving a car, when building a home, when maintaining property, when designing or marketing a product—in all these instances, a person engaged in the activity must act reasonably.
-The concept of the “reasonable person” evolved in English common law, through opinions written by judges over centuries of jurisprudence.
-The “reasonable person” standard does not look at what a “typical” or “average” person would do, but instead is based on a sort of composite of community standards.
-In a personal injury case, the jury has the responsibility to determine whether or not the actions of the defendant were reasonable, or violated the standard of care.
+When driving a car, when building a home, when maintaining property, when designing or marketing a product, a person engaged in the activity must act reasonably.
+The “reasonable person” standard does not look at what a typical or average person would do, but instead is based on a sort of composite of community standards.
+In a personal injury case, the jury has the responsibility to determine whether the actions of the defendant were reasonable.
+Unreasonable actions are deemed a violation or “breach” of the standard of care.

 Negligence law requires two types of causation:

-- The wrongful act of the defendant must have been the actual, or “but for” cause, such that the injury would not have occurred if the defendant had not acted improperly
+- The wrongful act of the defendant must have been the actual, or “but for” cause, such that the injury would not have occurred if the defendant had not acted improperly; and

 - The wrongful act also must be the “proximate” cause of the injury, which means that the type of injury that occurred must have been reasonably foreseeable by a person committing the wrongful act attributed to the defendant.
 In other words, the injury must not have been the result of a wholly unpredictable event, or chain of events.